-Avoid construction areas if at all possible while on your route.
+Avoid construction areas if at all possible while on your route to avoid vehicle accidents.
 Drivers get confused when they don’t know which lanes to get in, and traffic gets congested when they suddenly have to merge into a lane with little warning.
 Driving through construction areas also increase your chances of coming across the debris and getting a flat tire.

 8. Maintain your vehicle

 Keep your vehicle maintained.
-Simple steps such as properly inflated tires, new brake pads, and a front end alignment can completely change how your vehicle drives.
-If anything feels like it’s “off,” head to a shop and have it checked out to avoid a bigger problem in the future.
+Simple steps such as properly inflated tires, new brake pads, and a front-end alignment can completely change how your vehicle drives.
+If anything feels like it’s “off,” head to a shop and have it checked out to avoid vehicle accidents and a bigger problem in the future.